HEE East of England and HEE Midlands

 At the end of the year, the FD may wish to remain in general dental practice or alternatively may wish to leave to enter a hospital post.
 In the past, many FDs have remained at their Training practices as a full NHS Performer and gained further precious experience, however this is not always possible.

 Dental Foundation Training in Health Education England - East of England complies with the national guidelines and regulations.

 To be selected as an Educational Supervisor these are some of the outline conditions:

 - You must have significant experience as a performer in the GDS or PDS (typically equivalent to four years full time experience), and in your present practice for not less than one year.
 It is expected that you would be the practice owner, but in certain circumstances, (corporate bodies, longstanding associateships, salaried services) a performer who can demonstrate relevant involvement and influence in the running of the practice and policy ;

-- You must have a personal commitment to the GDS or PDS of the NHS of not less than 1,000 UDAs or £25,000 per annum.
+- You must have a practice commitment to the GDS or PDS of the NHS of not less than 1,000 UDAs.

 - You have to provide a surgery for the Foundation Trainee to work in, together with a trained and experienced dental nurse

 - You must be available in the practice for at least three days a week whilst the FD is working, and you are expected to be able to make yourself available for help throughout the day.